mportesdev/mportesdev.github.io/_posts/2023-06-23-positional-only-and-keyword-only-parameters.md

 1
 ```

-Note that you still must observe the basic syntactic rule that a parameter
+Note that you still must observe the basic syntactic rule requiring that
-with a default value cannot be followed by a parameter without a default value.
+in a function definition, a parameter with a default value cannot be
+followed by a parameter without a default value.

 ```pycon
 >> def add(x=0, y, /):